atbcb/usab-uswds/_ada-guides/chapter-10-amusement-rides.md

 wheelchair or mobility device to enter and exit the ride.
 Designers must consider the position of the opening in relation to the wheelchair space and add clear space and larger openings as necessary.
-For example, an opening of 32 inches, combined with a 30-by-48-inch minimum wheelchair space, is not enough space for turning to face the front of the ride vehicle.
-If there is a 42-inch opening, a wheelchair space with a clear length of 60 inches minimum and a clear width of 36 inches minimum would be needed.
+For example, an opening of 32 inches, combined with a 30 by 48 inch minimum wheelchair space, is not enough space for turning to face the front of the ride vehicle.
+If there is a 42 inch opening, a wheelchair space with a clear length of 60 inches minimum and a clear width of 36 inches minimum would be needed.